 - Exercise on hostile takeover and response by target company in keeping with obligations

 - Exercise on tax benefits in carrying forward of loss and depreciation

 - Exercise on conditional open offer and timelines of the open offer

-Admissions close in 6 days, go through the list of exercises in the link to understand what we think are the most critical skills and tasks you need to learn to perform.
+Admissions going on, go through the list of exercises in the link to understand what we think are the most critical skills and tasks you need to learn to perform.

 Duration: 1 year